-Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions shops for social enterprises? approach to the development of centres across the borough and hierarchy of centres.
-Local Centres and Local shopping parades ensure residents have access to shops within walking distance for top-up grocery shopping.
+Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions walking distance for top-up grocery shopping.
 The Development in Centres policy 18 states that proposals for town centre uses will be supported where they optimise the potential of the site by contributing a suitable use or mix of uses that enhance the vitality and viability of the centre.
+The Living Locally policy 1 aims to create a pattern of development that would support a range of retail uses, particularly local shops that serve an essential need such as food stores.
 Does the proposal avoid contributing towards an overconcentration of hot food takeaways in the local area?
-The Development in Centres policy 18 states that proposals for town centre uses will be supported if they do not result in an over- concentration of similar uses (e.g. takeaways) in any one area.
+The Development in Centres policy 18 states that proposals for town centre uses will be supported if they do not result in an overconcentration of similar uses (e.g. takeaways) in any one area.
 The Health and Wellbeing policy 51 also includes restrictions on the location of takeaways in proximity of schools.
-This will restrict the availability of unhealthy foods in certain areas, which is particularly important for the children in the borough to address the increasing levels of childhood obesity. Н+ Council to refuse planning applications if it would result in an overconcentration of takeaways in any one area or would be too close to a primary or secondary school.
+This will restrict the availability of unhealthy foods in certain areas, which is particularly important for the children in the borough to address the increasing levels of childhood obesity.
+H+ Council to refuse planning applications if it would result in an overconcentration of takeaways in any one area or would be too close to a primary or secondary school.

-8. Access to work and training Does the proposal Protecting the Local H+ Major developments to provide access to local Economy policy 21, enter into Local employment and Promoting Jobs and our Employment and
+8. Access to work and training Does the proposal Protecting the Local H+ Major developments to provide access to local Economy policy 21, enter into Local

-Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions training opportunities, including temporary construction and permanent 'end-use' jobs?
-Local Economy policy 22, seeks to ensure that new development provides opportunities for local employment and training.
+Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions employment and training opportunities, including temporary construction and permanent 'end-use' jobs?
+Promoting Jobs and our Local Economy policy 22, seeks to ensure that new development provides opportunities for local employment and training.
 Details are set out in policy 50 Education and Training, and in the Planning Obligations SPD.
 This includes a requirement for temporary construction jobs and permanent end use jobs.
-All new major development will be required to enter into a Local Employment and Enterprise Agreement with the Council's Economic Development Office.
+All new major development will be required to enter into a Local Employment Agreement with the Council's Economic Development Office.
 The creation of employment and training opportunities has a positive impact on resident's mental health and can help reduce health inequalities.
-Enterprise Agreements with the council.
+Employment Agreements with the council.
 Does the proposal provide education facilities?
 The Education and Training policy 50 encourages the provision of facilities and services for education and training of all age groups.
 M+ Secure provision through s106 agreements.
 Does the proposal include managed and affordable workspace for local businesses?
 The Affordable, Flexible and Managed Workspace policy 25 protects existing affordable workspace and encourages development proposals for new affordable, flexible and managed workspace.
 Developments over 1000sqm are expected to provide at least 10% affordable workspace to be secured through planning obligations.
-This is beneficial in providing local job H+ Council to ensure that the appropriate s106 are agreed in order to secure provision of affordable managed and affordable workspace.
+This is beneficial H+ Council to ensure that the appropriate s106 agreements are agreed in order to secure provision of affordable managed and affordable workspace.